 Hospitals in England offer at least 2 ultrasound scans during pregnancy:

-The first scan is sometimes called the dating scan.
+The first scan is called the 12-week scan.
 The sonographer estimates when your baby is due (the estimated date of delivery, or EDD) based on the baby's measurements.

 The dating scan can include a nuchal translucency (NT) scan, which is part of the combined screening test for Down's syndrome, if you choose to have this screening.

-The second scan offered during pregnancy usually takes place between 18 and 21 weeks of pregnancy.
-It's sometimes called the mid-pregnancy scan.
+The second scan offered during pregnancy is the 20-week screening scan.
+It usually takes place between 18 and 21 weeks of pregnancy.
+It's sometimes called the anomaly scan or mid-pregnancy scan.
 This scan checks for 11 physical conditions in your baby.